MR-CHAOTIC/DarkSlow/README.md

 - JSON or PHP.
 (JSON for compatibility)
 - Paid or Free.
 (Free)
 - Hosted or setup needed.
 (Setup needed, but will be easy to use with a command prompt)
 - Viewer will be done in later works.
+(After Release)

 ## Offical Release 3, 15, 2024
 More info coming soon...